 I am Michael Whapples the top vision impaired shooter in the UK.
-In 2018 I took part in the International Shooting Competition of Hanover winning the gold medal and took silver in the World Cup in France.
-For more information why not visit my blog or find me on twitter .
+In 2018 I took part in the International Shooting Competition of Hanover winning the gold medal in standing and later that year took the silver medal for standing in the World Cup in France.
+In March 2019 I started shooting in the prone position as well and took the prone silver medal at the World Cup in Croatia.
+For more information why not follow my page on FaceBook

 In October 2019 vision impaired shooting will be included, for the first time, in the World Shooting ParaSport World Championships these are to be held in Sydney, Australia.
-I want to compete at this event and to do this need to qualify at the International Shooting Competition of Hanover in May 2019.
-As vision impaired is not, as yet, included in the Paralympics there is no funding for vision impaired shooters in the UK.
-This means I will have to cover all the costs related to competing at both events myself.
+Based upon previous performance I feel I should be competing for a medal at this World Championships and so would like the opportunity to compete.
+As vision impaired shooting is not, as yet, included in the Paralympics there is no funding for vision impaired shooters in the UK.
+This means I will have to cover all the costs related to competing at both the qualification competition and the World Championships myself.

 Costs will include, competition fees, travel expenses, equipment, training sundries.
 As I cannot see I also require an assistant who’s costs I will also need to find as without them I cannot compete.
 I am asking for your help to get me to these events, any funds over and above my needs will be used to further vision impaired shooting in the UK.